Cointopay/Wordpress-WooCommerce-CC-International/README.md

     2. Go to your WooCommerce Settings, and click the Payments tab, find Cointopay CC Only.
     3. In settings "MerchantID" <- set your Cointopay ID.
     4. In settings "Security Code" <- set your Cointopay Security code (no API key required)
     5. In settings "Default Receive Currency", this can also be found in the Account section of Cointopay.com.
-625 for euro, 1 for bitcoin (default), 2 litecoin etc..
+625 for euro, 1 for bitcoin (default), 2 litecoin etc.
     6. Save changes

 Tested on: